Scheduled MonumentsWalesCrick Medieval House

 What is Crick Medieval House?

-Crick Medieval House is a medieval domestic dwelling located in Wales, recorded under Cadw's Scheduled Ancient Monument designation MM053.
+Crick Medieval House is a late medieval domestic dwelling located in Wales and designated as a Scheduled Ancient Monument under the reference MM053.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM053.

 What period does Crick Medieval House date from?

 Crick Medieval House dates from the medieval period, and is classified as a house (domestic).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Crick Medieval House?